-The Board shall hear and decide appeals when it is alleged an error in any requirement, decision, or determination is made by the Building Official/Floodplain Administrator in the enforcement or administration of this ordinance.
-Any person aggrieved by the decision of the Baldwin County Flood Damage Prevention Ordinance Board of Adjustments may appeal such decision to the Baldwin County Circuit Court.
+The Board shall hear and decide appeals when it is alleged an error in any requirement, decision, or determination is made by the Floodplain Administrator in the enforcement or administration of this ordinance.
+Any person aggrieved by the decision of the Board of Adjustments may appeal such decision to the Circuit Court of Baldwin County, Alabama, as provided in section 11-52-81 of the Code of Alabama, 1975.